tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

   *   If sqlite3_column_text() is an empty string, append `{}` to the result buffer and skip all subsequent rules.

-  *   If sqlite3_column_text() does not contain any special characters (non-word characters), append it to the result buffer without any formatting and skip all subsequent rules.
+  *   If sqlite3_column_text() does not contain any special characters, append it to the result buffer without any formatting and skip all subsequent rules.
+Special characters are:
+      0x00 to 0x20 (inclusive), double-quote (0x22), backslash (0x5c),
+      curly braces (0x7b and 0x7d).

   *   If sqlite3_column_text() does not contains curly braces, then put the text inside of `{...}` and append it and skip all subsequent rules.